animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode’s support for Apache Geode’s Snapshot Service begins with the `<gfe-data:snapshot-service>` element from the `<gfe-data>` XML namespace.
+Spring Data for GemFire's support for Apache Geode's Snapshot Service begins with the `<gfe-data:snapshot-service>` element from the `<gfe-data>` XML namespace.